ayacoo/xliff/README.md

 #### Basics

-This utility searches for XLF files in the specified extension in Resources/Private/Language.
+This utility searches for all extension xlf files in the Resources/Private/Language folder.
 Afterwards the XLIFF header is rebuilt and the trans-unit elements are used from the original file.

 #### Migrate XLIFF 1.0 to 1.2